neonlabsorg/bpf-profile/README.md

-# BPF trace to profile file converter
+# BPF trace-to-profile file converter

-This program reads a trace file that contains the trace output of the BPF VM.
+This program reads a trace file that contains the trace output of the BPF VM, and generates a profile for tools like `callgrind_annotate` or `qcachegrind`.

 To resolve names of functions this program may require a dump file containing the instruction dump of the ELF.